 Symposia present thematically related research addressing significant problems or controversies in prosthetics, orthotics, mobility and assistive devices.
-Symposia present differing perspectives on a particular topic.
-They bring together two or more respected researchers to present current developments and planned research directions.
+Symposia present differing perspectives on a particular topic through scientific debate.
+They bring together two or more respected researchers to present current developments, state of the art evidence and/or controversies, or planned research directions.
 Symposia should be strongly evidence-based.

 Instructional Courses (IC)

-Instructional Courses present information on specific topics at a level suited to the practitioner.
-These might be topics that receive limited coverage in undergraduate curricula or may be suited to experienced clinicians who have already specialised or who are entering a specialised area of practice or research.
+Instructional Courses present information on practical applications of specific topics at a level suited to the practitioner.
+The focus is on teaching or advancing skills, and can be at a Basic or Advanced level.
+Instructional Courses might be on topics that receive limited coverage in undergraduate curricula (Basic Instructional Courses) or may be suited to experienced clinicians who have already specialised or who are entering a specialised area of practice or research (Advanced Instructional Courses).
+Instructional Courses should clearly state the level of the intended audience in terms of the expected educational qualifications and experience in that particular area of practice, and include specific learning objectives.
+Instructional Courses are encouraged to utilize an interactive format to enhance the learning experience for the attendees.

 Free Paper Sessions (FP)

-A free paper is a professional communication describing a technique, case study, case series, clinical trial, systematic review, experiment or qualitative research delivered as a podium presentation during the congress.
+A free paper is a professional communication describing a technique, case study, case series, clinical trial, systematic review, experiment or qualitative research delivered as an oral podium presentation during the congress.
 Abstracts of free papers are reviewed by a panel of experts to verify relevance, quality and innovation.

 A poster may describe a technique, case study, case series, clinical trial, systematic review, experiment or qualitative research.
 By comparison with free papers, a poster may present preliminary results or works in progress.
 Abstracts of poster presentations are reviewed by a panel of experts to verify relevance for delegates.